TimothyBergstrom/BB2490_project/doc/notebook.md

 First meeting, and we created the project plan.
 Our plan is to first familiarize ourselfs with the programs, then try to recreate two plots with the data from the paper.

+### 2018-12-01, 16:00

+I got a license for MaxQuant and installed it on my computer.
+I'm about to install quandenser, and my idea is to make an ssh server which the other in my group can log into.